meskoj/Reseach_Track_nw/README.md

 ```bash
 $ roslaunch assignment_2_2023 simulation.launch
 ```
+(If encountering an error with the command, consider closing the terminal and reopening it.)
 Following this step, Gazebo and Rviz are expected to render the simulation.
 Furthermore, each node responsible for implementing the motion algorithm and the server is initiated.

 ## Code structure and functionality